FindArticles FindArticles

 SHARE

-Apple is expanding personalization on the wrist with four new watch faces in watchOS 26, headlined by a fresh Liquid Glass design language and a pair of exclusives for Apple Watch Ultra and Apple Watch Hermès.
-The update also refreshes the Photos face, signaling a broader visual shift across the platform.
+Apple is bringing more personalization to the wrist with four new watch faces in watchOS 26, featuring a brand-new Liquid Glass design language and a couple of exclusives for Apple Watch Ultra and Apple Watch Hermès.
+The update takes it a step further with its “Photos” face, continuing this broader change in the look and feel of the whole platform.

 Table of Contents